-Pell Grant amounts for the 2011-2012 award year (July 1, 2011 to June 30, 2012) range from $555 to $5,500.
+Pell Grant amounts for full time students for the 2015-2016 award year (July 1, 2015 to June 30, 2016) range from $626 to $5,775.
 How much you get depends on your Expected Family Contribution as calculated from your FAFSA data, your cost of attendance, whether you're a full-time or part-time student, and whether you attend school for a full academic year or less.
 You may receive only one Pell Grant in an award year, and you may not receive Pell Grant funds from more than one school at a time.

 SEOGs are awarded to undergraduate students with exceptional financial need —those with the lowest Expected Family Contribution (EFC) numbers.
 You must be a Pell Grant recipient to receive an SEOG award at SUNY Delhi.

 Unlike Pell Grants, the amount of SEOG funds you receive depends not only on your financial need but also on the amount of other aid you get and the availability of funds at SUNY Delhi.
 Receiving other aid might also reduce the amount of your SEOG award.

 The government provides a certain amount of SEOG funds each year to SUNY Delhi and other schools who participate in the program.
 When a school uses all the funds for that award year, no more SEOG awards can be made for that year.
 So, file your FAFSA early to be considered for these funds.